alexzhu1998/GROUP_Z_ACC_PROJ_UNSW_2022/README.md

 ## UNSW Group Assignment for ACTL4001

+# Methods:
+Method 1: Leagues are ranked (confirmed by LIC as useless) -> use predictors to predict A league (hopefully one of the predictors is strong)
+Method 2: Leagues are ranked (confirmed by LIC as useless) -> use them as a way of rating players Method 3: Use tournament data exclusively to rank players -> league data is only used for selection Method 4: Exploratory data analysis -> fluff a player rating

 # Instructions for setting up Github and linking it to RStudio Projects
 1. **Make Github Account**: Create a Github account.